 David Bonderman and Jim Coulter, former colleagues at the legendary Bass Family Office, launch a firm they call Texas Pacific Group.
 That year, they open the first TPG office in Mill Valley, California.
 Two years later, TPG moves its California offices to San Francisco’s financial district, a location that proves advantageous as the city grows into a global technology hub.

 TPG makes its first major investment in then-bankrupt Continental Airlines.
-The deal sets the tone for future transformative, partnership-driven private equity investments and goes on to net investors a 1,000% return.
+The deal sets the tone for future transformative, partnership-driven private equity investments.

 TPG becomes one of the first private equity firms to begin investing in China and exploring opportunities throughout the continent with the creation of a dedicated Asia fund.